binbinjiang/Deep-Plastic-Enzyme-Project/README.md

 3. Too many things to do.

 ## Statement
-THis repository is for Lingrong only!
-For her means for the entire of the human!
+This repository is for Lingrong use only!
+For her means for all humanity!